meadm/GenomeCheck/README.md

 *Note that `environment_local.yml` is used for local installation and `environment.yml` is used by Streamlit Community cloud*

-*Note that `environment_local.yml` is used for local installation and `environment.yml` is used by Streamlit Community cloud*

 ```bash
 mamba env create -f environment_local.yml  # or: conda env create -f environment_local.yml
 conda activate GenomeCheck